-We have to figure out the frequency response of our filter design, which is a very important tolerance in this project.
+The frequency response of filter design is a very important tolerance in this project.
 Before performing the low pass filtering, attenuation of the stop band should be high enough.
-Meanwhile, the cutoff frequency can not be too low or too high, otherwise either some information is lost or induced aliasing will make all the data unacceptable.
+Meanwhile, the cutoff frequency cannot be too low or too high, otherwise either some information is lost or induced aliasing will make all the data unacceptable.

-Therefore, we have to find out the prefered cutoff frequency based on the current model.
+Therefore, we must find out the preferred cutoff frequency based on the current model.
 In the current plan, the data collected by A/D converter is sampled at 44kHz, which should be sufficient.
 Most common instruments do not have a first order harmonic with a frequency exceeds 22kHz.
 The higher order harmonics are usually not strong.
-After sampling, the data when through a decimation at downsampling rate 4:1, i.e. Only one of four data is kept, others are discarded.
+After sampling, the data when through a decimation at down sampling rate 4:1, i.e. Only one of four data are kept, others are discarded.
 In this case, U = 4